dverleg/vanillafilter/README.md

 ### Options
 vanillafilter comes with a set of options for customization.
-The options can be set as following:
+The options can be set as follows:
 ```js
   var VanillaFilter = new VanillaFilter({
     vanillaTriggerId: 'triggerElementId',